Đặng Quang Dũng: Controversies and censorship

 In November 2016, the third volume of Mèo Mốc, Mèo Mốc - Hành trình tới Singapore was flagged by The Department of Publishing, Printing and Issuing for containing inappropriate contents: Specifically, the book was accused for promoting endangered animal hunting, and for being vulgar when the character Mèo Mốc was seen saying "poop" in a comic page.
-Public's opinion was divided, while some found that the decision was justified, many others found the judgement was too harsh and unreasonable.
-In fact, the comic page that has been flagged for promoting endangered animal hunting was actually a satire made in collaboration with WildAid Vietnam in order to promote Nail Biters, a campaign against illegal rhinoceros hunting.
-Nevertheless, the book was recalled for content adjustment.

-The fact that this incident happened months after the initial publishing date of the book also created confusion among readers and comic creators, and raised concern of how local comic books are more vulnerable to censorship compared to manga.
+The fact that this incident happened months after the initial publishing date of the book also created confusion among readers and comic creators and raised concern of how local comic books are more vulnerable to censorship compared to manga.
 One month after being recalled, Mèo Mốc - Hành trình tới Singapore was reissued with the controversial contents being removed and replaced.
 Apart from content changes, the reissued edition also has a different cover art, making this the only volume in the Mèo Mốc series to have two different covers.